Self Growth

 Burnout

 Shouldering everything alone is one of the greatest risk factors for burnout.
-The three components of burnout as defined by the WHO - emotional exhaustion, depersonalization, and reduced personal accomplishment - are all linked to the behavioral pattern of not asking for help.
+The three components of burnout as defined by the WHO (emotional exhaustion, depersonalization, and reduced personal accomplishment) are all linked to the behavioral pattern of not asking for help.
+Many people do not recognize the problem until physical symptoms (insomnia, headaches, digestive issues) appear after prolonged overwork.

 Weakened Relationships

 Not asking for help may look like consideration for others, but it actually weakens relationships.
 Psychologist Brene Brown states that "showing vulnerability is the foundation of deep human connection."
 Asking for help is also an act of sending the message "I trust you" to the other person.
+Conversely, never asking for help can make others feel they are not needed, creating emotional distance.
 (Books on relationships can deepen your understanding)

 Building the Skill of Asking for Help